-"ERROR 0xC004FC03", "Your PC is infected with 5 viruses" and "Norton Subscription Has Expired Today" are examples of scams similar to "Antivirus Update is prepared".
-Social engineering and scare-tactics are used to further these schemes.
+"ERROR 0xC004FC03", "Your PC is infected with 5 viruses" and "Norton Subscription Has Expired Today" are examples of scams such similar to "Antivirus Update is prepared".
+Social engineering and scare tactics are used to further these schemes.

 How did potentially unwanted applications install on my computer?

-When downloading/installing, by ignoring terms, skipping steps and sections, using pre-set options - users risk unintentionally allowing bundled content onto devices.
+When downloading/installing, ignoring terms, skipping steps and sections, using pre-set options risks unintentionally allowing bundled content onto devices.
 Intrusive ads also proliferate these applications.
-Once such an advert is clicked - it can execute scripts to stealthily download/install PUAs.
+Once such an ad is clicked, it can execute scripts to stealthily download/install PUAs.